The Geometry of Learning to Avoid Interventions: Related Work

 \section{Related Work}

-Standard imitation learning computes policies from a fixed dataset of demonstrations \citep{pomerleau1988alvinn}.
-Policies trained from purely offline data can suffer from distribution shifts, negatively impacting performance when deployed.
-While several techniques exist to mitigate this \citep{irl_abbeel_2004, dart_laskey_2017, chauffernet_bansal_2019, ccil_ke_2024, finetune_traffic_models_zhang_2025}, being able to rollout policies online can significantly improve imitation learning.

-Online imitation learning methods \citep{maxent_irl_ziebart_2008, gail_ho_2016, fu2017airl, f_imitation_ke_2020, reddy2020sqil, iq_learn_garg_2021, irl_without_rl_swamy_2023, wulfmeier2024jiqlearn} compare expert demonstrations with rollouts from the current policy.
-Often, this takes the form of distribution matching in some form.
-In this setting, the expert is not involved beyond providing the original demonstrations.

-Interactive imitation learning, in contrast, actively queries the expert during policy rollouts.
-DAgger \citep{dagger_ross_2011} is a core algorithm in this space, in which the expert provides action labels in states from the policy rollouts.
-This has been extended to modify how the expert provides action labels \citep{comparing_sampling_laskey_2017, safe_dagger_zhang_2017, liu2025robot}.
-HG-DAgger \citep{hg-dagger2019} uses an intervention interaction format in which the expert takes control.
-This method only leverages the expert actions, ignoring the information in the binary intervention signal.
-This can result in learning to correct mistakes instead of learning to avoid them in the first place \citep{eil_spencer_2020}.
+In intervention learning, the expert interacts with the policy during training.
+DAgger~\citep{dagger_ross_2011} is a core algorithm in this space, in which the expert provides action labels in states visited by the policy.
+HG-DAgger~\citep{hg-dagger2019} uses an interaction format in which the takes control of the robot during the intervention.
+This algorithm only leverages the expert actions, ignoring the information implicit in when the expert decided to intervene.
+This can result in learning to correct mistakes instead of learning to avoid them in the first place~\citep{eil_spencer_2020}.

-A different approach is to use this binary signal to optimize for avoiding interventions using RL \citep{trial_without_error_saunders_2017, rlif_luo_2024}.
-Other works incorporate both the binary signal and expert actions, but do so with custom optimization functions instead of using standard RL algorithms \citep{eil_spencer_2020, korkmaz2025mile}.
+An alternative approach is to learn to avoid interventions using the binary intervention signal~\citep{trial_without_error_saunders_2017,rlif_luo_2024}.
+Other works incorporate both the binary signal and expert actions, but do so with custom optimization functions instead of using standard MDP objectives \citep{eil_spencer_2020, korkmaz2025mile}.
 By considering e-stop interventions, our work focuses on learning from the binary intervention signal.
-This is most similar to RLIF \citep{rlif_luo_2024}, with the key difference that this work does not assume that avoiding interventions is always sufficient to solve the task.
+This is most similar to RLIF \citep{rlif_luo_2024}, with the key difference that this work does not assume a specific, highly informative intervention strategy is used.